nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 For new users, head over to [Quick Start](#2-quick-start) to get started.
 You can learn the command notations along the way as well. <br>

-For more experienced users, feel free to skip over to the [Features](#5-overview-of-features) section to check out detailed descriptions of the features offered in our application. <br>
+For more experienced users, feel free to skip over to the [Features](#5-overview-of-features) section to check out detailed descriptions of the features we offer. <br>

 If you have any questions about CMM, please refer to the [FAQ](#6-faq). <br>